Fely Villasin: Biography

-Villasin graduated from the University of the Philippines when she was 15, with a Bachelor of Science in Foreign Service.
+Felicita Ortuoste Villasin graduated from the University of the Philippines when she was 15, with a Bachelor of Science in Foreign Service.
 She earned a French government scholarship for the Sorbonne and studied in Paris for four years, where she became increasingly engaged in far-left politics.

 She arrived in Toronto in 1974.
 Her then-husband, Ruben Cusipag, a journalist was among the first people arrested by the Philippine military when President Ferdinand Marcos declared martial law in September 1972.
 The couple tried to leave the country two years after her husband's release from prison; they were able to immigrate to Canada with the help of a friend.

 She became involved in numerous causes, including the International Association of Filipino Patriots, which did educational work about the abuse of human rights in the Philippines.
 She helped found the Kababayan Multicultural Centre and Kapisanan Philippine Centre in Toronto.

 In 1982, Villasin co-founded the Carlos Bulosan Cultural Workshop (now Carlos Bulosan Theatre) as a cultural wing of CAMD, the North America-wide Coalition Against the Marcos Dictatorship.
 She functioned as de facto artistic director while co-founder Martha Ocampo as the producer.

 In 1981, she moved to San Francisco, California, where she worked within the leadership of the national CAMD organization.
 She came back to Toronto in 1987 and had served as the coordinator for Intercede for the Right of Domestic Workers, Caregivers, Nannies and Newcomers or INTERCEDE, which conducted research and advocacy for Filipina and Caribbean migrant care workers.

 She also served as an executive board member of the National Action Committee on the Status of Women (NAC) in Canada.

 She died in Toronto on December 27, 2006, at 65 years old.